 Second, the week is built around our philosophy of student-driven, hands-on, project-based learning.
 We want to introduce our students to SLA's core values from the start, and get students acclimated to the high expectations we have for their high school careers.
-Using TFI and other Philadelphia sites as their "classrooms," students begin working to explore a variety of questions and problems relating to their surroundings and their place within it.
+With their peers and freshman advisors, students begin working to explore a variety of questions and problems relating to their surroundings and their place within it.
 Our students practice the art of "seeing in new ways" as it relates to the process of observation, analysis, and interpretation.
-Students will return to our Beeber campus